5-1 Volleyball Rotation

 Three-Hitter Rotations (1, 2, 3): More Attack Options

 When the setter is in the back row, the team has three front-row hitters.
 The outside hitter attacks from Zone 4, the middle runs a quick from Zone 3, and the opposite hits from Zone 2.
 Back-row attacks from the opposite or an outside hitter add even more options.
-These rotations give the setter the most choices for distributing the ball.
+The setter has the full menu here.

 Two-Hitter Rotations (4, 5, 6): Setter at the Net

 With the setter in the front row, only two hitters are available at the net.
 The trade-off is that the setter can dump (tip) the ball on the second contact, adding an unpredictable element.
 Back-row attacks from the opposite and outside hitter keep the offense from becoming too predictable.
-Teams that struggle in rotations 4-6 often lack a strong back-row opposite.
+The back-row opposite is the pressure valve.
+Teams that struggle in rotations 4-6 often lack one.

 Overlap Violations to Watch